 - With your hands still cupped around the loaf, use your thumbs to pull the edges of the dough underneath itself to stretch the top of the loaf taut.
 This tension will help the loaf rise upward instead of spreading out as it proves.

-- Let the loaf sit on a wire rack until it’s fully cooled, about 30-45 minutes.
+- Immediately brush the loaf with butter and let it cool on a wire rack until it’s fully cooled, at least 1 hour.

 - Method: Baked